A HISTORY OF 17TH CENTURY ENGLAND

 The king advanced towards London but he was stopped at Turnham Green on 13 November 1642.

 In 1643 things went better for the king.
-His army won victories at Adwalton Moor in Yorkshire in June 1643.
+His army won a victory at Adwalton Moor in Yorkshire in June 1643.
 They also won battles at Landsdown Hill near Bath and at Roundway Down in July 1643.
 However in September 1643 the first battle of Newbury proved indecisive.
 However the parliamentarians won a victory at Winceby in Lincolnshire on 11 October 1643.

 Then, in September 1643, the parliamentarians persuaded the Scots to intervene on their behalf by promising to make England Presbyterian (a Presbyterian church is one organised without bishops).
 A Scottish army entered England in January 1644.